rdsilva01/archv/README.md

    ```bash
    pip install git+https://github.com/rdsilva01/archv.git
    ```
-   ...

-## Configuration
-Make sure to update the configuration in the following files:
-- docker-composer.yml (paths for Redis and the web demo)

-## Usage

-## Demo

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Make sure to write tests and update documentation where applicable.